justinmayhew/greenstalk/docs/quickstart.rst

     1
     >>> job.body
     'hello'

+Jobs will only be reserved from tubes on the watch list, which initially contains a single tube, ``default``.
+You can add tubes to the watch list with :meth:`watch <greenstalk.Client.watch>` and remove them with :meth:`ignore
+<greenstalk.Client.ignore>`.
+For convenience, it can be set with the ``watch``
+argument when creating a :class:`Client <greenstalk.Client>`.

 ``beanstalkd`` guarantees that jobs are only reserved by a single consumer simultaneously.
 Let's go ahead and tell the server that we've successfully